lord-aceldama/HandsomeWare/README.md

 # HandsomeWare
-It is what it is
+It is what it is.

 # Donations
 XMR: